 1. Treehouses at Stone Canyon Inn

-Two ‘tree houses’, the latest addition to the Stone Canyon Inn, feature a staircase that allows visitors to climb above the trees, but stay in comfort.
+Two ‘tree houses’ at the Stone Canyon Inn feature a staircase that allows visitors to climb above the trees, but stay in comfort.

 Each tree house contains a king size bed, a loft that sleeps two children, tiled bathrooms complete with shower, and windows that frame a panoramic view of breathtaking Bryce Canyon.